screenfluent/sveltekit-indieweb-starter/README.md

 # SvelteKit Portfolio Blog Starter

+> **Note**: This is a work-in-progress SvelteKit port of the [Next.js blog example](https://github.com/vercel/examples/tree/main/solutions/blog) from Vercel's examples repository.

 This is a portfolio site template complete with a blog.
 Built with:

 - Svelte 5 / SvelteKit 2